jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Disk 5)

-     Volume in drive A is OS2 DISK5
+     Volume in drive A is OS2 DISK 5
      Directory of A:\

     BVH8514A DL@      6248   8-31-89  12:00p